 Dr. Bodenheimer began his career with Hogan Lovells.
-Before founding BODENHEIMER HERZBERG, he was a partner in a medium-sized law firm in Cologne.
+Before founding BODENHEIMER, he was a partner in a medium-sized law firm in Cologne.

 ICC Commission on Arbitration and ADR | Int’l Bar Association Advisory Board Member, Law Firm Management Committee; Membership Officer, Int’l Construction Projects Committee | Int’l Association of Defense Counsel